k00mi/gitaly/design/README.md

 * Start caching specifically requested blobs in memory for quick access (to improve the cat-file blob case even further)
 * Start caching diffs to improve diff access times.
 * Remove all Rugged::Repository and shell outs from the application by using this API.
-* Remove git mountpoints from the application and mount them in this caching layer instead to completely isolate workers from git storage failures.
+* Remove git mount points from the application and mount them in this caching layer instead to completely isolate workers from git storage failures.

 ![High level architecture](design/img/04-git-access-layer-high-level-architecture.png)

-> But that sounds like a risky business, how are we going to invalidate the cache? how are we going to control memory usage?
+> But that sounds like a risky business, how are we going to invalidate the cache?
+How are we going to control memory usage?

 Glad you ask!